pmanot/Battery/README.md

 * Multi-platform support

 ## Installation
-The Unified Battery Framework can be installed using Swift Package Manager.
+Battery can be installed using Swift Package Manager.
 Simply add the following line to your Package.swift file:
 ```
 dependencies: [
     .package(url: "https://github.com/<username>/<reponame>.git", from: "1.0.0")